Get a free quote 877-850-1231

 1. Confirm the Delivery Method and Distance

 Not every dealership delivers cars the same way, and how far a dealership will deliver a car often depends on their in-house policy.
 Some offer free delivery within a limited radius, while others may partner with third-party transport companies for long-distance shipments.
+Ask early on about your options like local, interstate, or nationwide and find out whether there are any additional fees.

 Pro Tip: If your dealer can’t deliver beyond a certain range, you can still get a car delivered from dealers using a trusted transport partner like Sherpa Auto Transport.